Infidelity (1987 film): Reception

 Infidelity received both positive and negative reviews when it first premiered in 1987.
 Faye Zuckerman of The Gainesville Sun wrote that the viewer will be "bored" and most likely "will have changed the channel" before infidelity has taken place.
-Zuckerman furthermore criticized writer Sue Jett for waiting for the marital discretion to occur until halfway through the movie, as well as stating that the last half of the film "crumbled".
+Zuckerman furthermore criticized writer Sue Jett for waiting for the marital discretion to occur until halfway through the movie, as well as stating that the last half of the film "crumbled."

 On a more cheerful side, syndicated columnist Judy Flander wrote that the infidelity theme was explored with "refreshing candor".
-She also wrote: "It is hardly a cliche.
+She also wrote: "It is hardly a cliché.
 It is a story of strong love, of family, and, more than anything, a real romance."

-In a review by The Washington Post, the film was dismissed as irrelevant and its reviewer also criticized Jett: "Though written by a woman (Sue Jett), the film seems determined to make iron-clad allowances for Nick's little-bitty lapse.
+In a review by The Washington Post, the film was dismissed as irrelevant by reviewer Tom Shales who criticized Jett: "Though written by a woman (Sue Jett), the film seems determined to make iron-clad allowances for Nick's little-bitty lapse.
 He does commit adultery, yes, but gee, it's with plain, dull, frumpy old Eileen (Laurie O'Brien) and not with his young, beautiful, tantalizing blond assistant Robin (the gawjuss Courtney Thorne-Smith)."

-Alley claimed that following the film's release, she received several letters of women writing that the film helped save their marriage.
+Kirstie Alley claimed that following the film's release, she received several letters of women writing that the film helped save their marriage.